vmware-tanzu/community-edition/docs/site/content/docs/assets/cli-install-windows.md

 ## Installation Procedure

-You can install Tanzu Community Edition using Chocolatey **or** you can download the binary and install.
+You can install the Tanzu CLI using Chocolatey **or** you can download the binary and install.
 ### Option 1: Use the Chocolatey installation method

 1. Make sure you have the [Chocolatey](https://chocolatey.org/install) package manager installed.